IBM/AutoMLPipeline.jl/docs/src/tutorial/extending.md

 Having a meta-ML package sounds ideal  but not practical in terms of maintainability and flexibility.
 The metapackage becomes a central point of failure and bottleneck.
-It doesn't subscribe to the KISS philosphy of Unix which encourages decentralization of implementation.
+It doesn't subscribe to the KISS philosophy of Unix which encourages decentralization of implementation.
 As long as the input and output behavior of transformers and learners follow a standard format, they should work without